yetulaxman/linux-2/_tutorials/02a-hello-world.md

 ## Learning objectives
 Once you are done installing Docker on your Virtual Machine, let's have some fun running docker containers.
 In this session, you will learn
-- how to run a docker image
+- the docker in action
 - where to find pre-made docker images
 - the mechanism behind running a docker container